Sweet lime dragon fruit drink, with vodka

-Dragon fruit originated in central and South America and is part of the cactus family.
-However, this lovely fruit has spread across the globe because of the ease with which it grows.
-There are four main varieties of the fruit, three with red skin and either white, red or purple flesh, and one with yellow skin and white flesh.
+Dragon fruit is part of the cactus family and originated in central and South America.
+However, this lovely fruit has spread across the globe because of its ease of growth.
+There are four main varieties of the fruit: three with red skin and either white, red, or purple flesh and one with yellow skin and white flesh.
 This fruit has flooded the Indian market and is available all year round.
-I love the fruit for the gentle bite the small seeds provide and the subtle sweet-tart flavour.
+I love the fruit for the gentle bite of the small seeds and subtle sweet-tart flavour.

 This is a super simple drink for those hot summer days.
 The juice is pulpy and has structure but is still very refreshing because of the lime juice.
-The addition of chilli powder, not in the original recipe, adds a nuance of spice that is welcoming.
-In addition, I sometimes add a large glug of vodka for a lovely fruity adult beverage.
+Adding chilli powder, not in the original recipe, adds a nuance of welcoming spice.
+In addition, I sometimes add a large glug of vodka for a lovely, fruity adult beverage.
 Perfect to kick off that party.

-This is a very contemporary cookbook that specializes in the cuisine of the Yucatan Peninsula.
-The presentation is contemporary but the chef has stayed with the beautiful flavours and recipes of the region.
-The famed restaurant off a small road in Tulum is gorgeous, and the food has got a cult-like following.
-Every recipe that I have cooked from this book is fantastic and it is my favourite contemporary Mexican cookbook.
-In addition, it is a beautiful book, with vivid photographs that capture the land, the ingredients and the food, combined with anecdotes and cultural stories, this is more of a coffee-table cookbook that sits in my kitchen.
+This is a contemporary cookbook specialising in the cuisine of the Yucatan Peninsula.
+The presentation is contemporary, but the chef has stayed with the region's beautiful flavours and recipes.
+The famed restaurant off a small road in Tulum is gorgeous, and the food has a cult-like following.
+Every recipe I have cooked from this book is fantastic, and it is my favourite contemporary Mexican cookbook.
+In addition, it is a beautiful book with vivid photographs that capture the land, the ingredients, and the food.
+It is combined with anecdotes and cultural stories, and it is more of a coffee-table cookbook that sits in my kitchen.

 Ingredients: